-Thao P. Tran, M.D., FAAFP
+Thao P. Tran, M.D., FAAFPProgram Director

 Dr. Tran is fluent in Spanish and Vietnamese, and competent in French.
 She has interests in women’s health, hepatitis B, nutrition and sports medicine.
 As an immigrant herself, she understands first-hand the challenges her patients face.
 As the first in her family to go to college and medical school, she works to promote the advancement of women and minorities in medicine.
-She is board certified in family medicine and has been a part of Family Health Centers of San Diego since 2003.
+She is board-certified in family medicine and has been a part of Family Health Centers of San Diego since 2003.

-Zachary Thomas, M.D.
+Zachary Thomas, M.D.Associate Program Director

-Dr. Thomas serves as core faculty and Associate Program Director for the Family Medicine Residency Program after joining in October 2020.
+Dr. Thomas serves as core faculty and associate program director for the Family Medicine Residency Program after joining in October 2020.

-Dr. Thomas is board certified in family medicine with memberships in the STFM, American Academy of Family Physicians and California Academy of Family Physicians.
+Dr. Thomas is board-certified in family medicine with memberships in the STFM, American Academy of Family Physicians and California Academy of Family Physicians.
 He speaks medical Spanish.
 His interests in medicine include health care policy, underserved medicine, preventative medicine, ambulatory family practice, medical education, sports medicine and wilderness medicine.
-His interests outside of medicine include snowboarding, surfing, swimming, backpacking, music, travel, and spending time with family and friends.
+His interests outside of medicine include snowboarding, surfing, swimming, backpacking, music, travel and spending time with family and friends.

-Kristin Brownell, M.D., MPH
+Kristin Brownell, M.D., MPHCore Faculty

 Dr. Kristin Brownell received her medical degree and master’s degree in public health from the University of California, San Diego/San Diego State University Joint Program in 2001.
-She completed her family practice residency at Sutter Medical Center of Santa Rosa in 2004, where she served as Chief Resident in 2003.
-Dr. Brownell also completed a fellowship in underserved medicine from the Department of Family and Preventive Medicine at the University of California, San Diego in 2005.
+She completed her family practice residency at Sutter Medical Center of Santa Rosa in 2004, where she served as chief resident in 2003.
+Dr. Brownell also completed a fellowship in underserved medicine from the department of family and preventive medicine at the University of California, San Diego in 2005.

-Dr. Brownell is board certified in family medicine.
+Dr. Brownell is board-certified in family medicine.
 She is also a member of the American Academy of Family Physicians, California Academy of Family Physicians, Society of Teachers in Family Medicine and California Medical Association.
 Since 2004, Dr. Brownell has been teaching medical students for the UCSD Student-Run Free Clinic Project.
 She co-leads the San Diego region of the CAFP California Residency Network.

 Dr. Brownell is fluent in Spanish and has been part of Family Health Centers of San Diego since 2007.

-Stephanie Constantino, M.D., AAHIVS
+Stephanie Constantino, M.D., AAHIVSCore Faculty

-Dr. Constantino is a core faculty member in the FHCSD Family Medicine Residency Program, a procedures faculty and class of 2018 graduate of the program.
+Dr. Constantino is a core faculty member of FHCSD’s Family Medicine Residency Program, a procedures faculty and class of 2018 program graduate.
 Originally from Seattle, Washington, she attended University of Washington where she majored in neurobiology and won the ASUW Student Body Activities Award for her work as a major campus organizer for health equity.
 She went on to serve in Teach For America as a high school chemistry teacher in Richmond, California, where she developed a passion for working with teens.
 She graduated from University of Washington School of Medicine in 2015 and matched into the second graduating class of FHCSD’s residency program.

-Laura Coulson, M.D.
+Laura Coulson, M.D.Core Faculty